American Express National Bank Review: Manage Your Money in an Award-Winning App

 You can avoid paying a fee if you keep your money in the CD until maturity.

-As part of an American Express Bank review, it’s helpful to compare the bank to its competitors.
+As part of an American Express National Bank, FDIC review, it’s helpful to compare the bank to its competitors.
 Here’s how it stacks up against other financial institutions:

 |Capital One 360||Customers who want linked checking and savings accounts|